siavash9000/dind-machine/README.md

 docker pull nukapi/dind-machine
 ```

-Now you can execute the image and use docker-machine inside it. **Thhe option `-v ~/.dind-machine:/root/.docker/`
+Now you can execute the image and use docker-machine inside it. **The option `-v ~/.dind-machine:/root/.docker/`
 creates a volume mapping to the path with the docker-machine data.
 Do not remove it to not lose your docker-machine data!
 If you start the container without volume mapping, you will loose all certifcates docker-machine creates when you exit the container.**

 ```